fleaflet/flutter_map/docs/servers/raster-vs-vector-tiles.md

 Due to the complications mentioned above, `flutter_map` does not natively support vector tiles.
 However, you can use an existing [community maintained plugin (`vector_map_tiles`)](https://github.com/greensopinion/flutter-vector-map-tiles) to do this.

 The plugin also supports 'mixed' mode to get the best of both worlds: using raster images during animations to improve performance, and vector rendering to provide sharp visuals and custom theming when idle.

+The example tile serves given use Raster Tiles.